TBSniller/piccap/README.md

 ### Credits
 This project would never ever exists without help from [@Mariotaku](https://github.com/mariotaku) and [@Informatic](https://github.com/Informatic).
 Both programmed important things at the beginning of this whole ambilight project. [@tuxuser](https://github.com/tuxuser) also made some important changes in the mid of this project.
 Share them some love if you can, they teached and showed me alot!

+You should also check out the other contributors.
+Some nice enhancements wouldn't be there without them :)

 Check out [OpenLGs-Discord](https://discord.gg/9sqAgHVRhP) server, if you have some questions.
 You will find a very helpful community. <3